 This book has been on the New York Times bestseller list for 70 weeks for a reason.
 It’s fun, dynamic, inspiring, and moving.
 The second-grader at the center of the story dreams of being an engineer but almost gives up on her dream because her first few inventions don’t come out exactly as she envisioned them.
 She’s lucky that a relative with just the right attitude turns up to show her that “the only true failure can come if you quit.”

 A Chicagoland author, Andrea Beaty, has an extensive background in technical writing, which she claims prepared her for writing for kids.
 The rhyming verse of Rosie Revere is perfection.
 It reads almost like a song.
-Detailed, mixed media illustrations are sure to keep you busy for a long time.
-Definitely read this together with other Andrea Beaty’s amazing books.
+Detailed, mixed-media illustrations are sure to keep you busy for a long time.
+Definitely read this together with other of Andrea Beaty’s amazing books.